Monell v. Department of Social Services of the City of New York: Dissent

-Justice Rehnquist dissented, arguing that adequate justification for overruling Monroes interpretation of §1983's legislative history did not exist.
-Noting that Congress did not amend §1983 after Monroe, Rehnquist wrote that the Court should not overrule the earlier decision unless it was beyond a doubt that the Monroe Court made a mistake, and that at most the evidence of such a mistake in earlier interpretation of the legislative history was unclear.
+Justice Rehnquist dissented, arguing that adequate justification for overruling Monroe's interpretation of §1983's legislative history did not exist.
+Noting that Congress did not amend §1983 after Monroe, Rehnquist wrote that the Court should not overrule the earlier decision unless it was beyond a reasonable doubt that the Monroe Court made a mistake, and that at most the evidence of said mistake in earlier interpretation of the legislative history was unclear.

 Arguments made by the parties

 In her brief for certiorari, Monell argued that (1) a school board is a "person" within the meaning of §1983; (2) an official withholding wages in violation of the constitution can be compelled to provide back pay under §1983; (3) a district court can award monetary relief in a §1983 action for injury sustained between filing the complaint and the granting of final injunctive relief.
 In the reply brief, Petitioners argued that (1) the existence of immunity based on the good faith of the policy at issue was not before the Court; and (2) that relief was authorized against the Board of Education.

 Amici for the Petitioners included the National Education Association and the Lawyers' Committee for Civil Rights.

 In its brief against certiorari, the City argued that both stare decisis and legislative history supported upholding Monell.
-Further, the City argued that the School Board should be treated as another other municipal entity for the purposes of §1983 liability, and that therefore damages against any municipal entity should not be permitted here.
+Further, the City argued that the School Board should be treated as another other municipal entity for the purposes of §1983 liability, and therefore damages against any municipal entity should not be permitted.
 In its reply brief against certiorari, the City argued that retroactive application of Title VII to allow damages would "operate unjustly" and that their maternity leave policies were "adopted with the most laudatory motives" to "protect women employees and their unborn children", no matter "how unreasonable or arbitrary they might seem by today's rapidly evolving standards".
 Regarding the issue of §1983 liability, the City noted that it approved of the analysis in the Court of Appeals decision, and that "[a]ny other result than that reached here on these issues would render virtually meaningless this Court's decision in Monroe v.
 Pape."